 Moreover, you must also declare any cash over 10,000 EUR.
 Organising your visa is also very important.
 Working visas are the most popular with foreigners.
-You would require your ID, proof of employment and payment of 60 EUR.
+You would require your ID, proof of employment and payment of approximately 80 EUR.

 Moving to Germany has numerous health and financial benefits.
 While you will be expected to make high contributions to social security (employees pay 21% of the annual gross income), there are many more benefits that come with working in the country such as the healthcare.
 The country has an efficient and very reliable healthcare system, which includes over 1,000 public hospitals.